apexfarm/ApexDI/README.md

 List<ILogger> loggers = (List<ILogger>) provider.getServices(ILogger.class);
 ```

-The singular form API `getServcie` can still be used, it will return the **LAST** service registered.
-This also gives advantage when override services registered before, such as in the dependent modules.
-For example, in test class, we can register a mockup service at the last, so the mockup service will be returned in your test methods.
+The singular form API `getServcie` can still be used, but it will always return the **LAST** service registered.
+And the above services are returned in the reverse order as they registered.

 ```java
 ILogger logger = (ILogger) provider.getService(ILogger.class)